O1ahmad/ansible-role-grafana/README.md

     - name: test-example
       apiVersion: 2
       providers:
-        - name: 'default'
+        - name: 'default-example'
-          orgId: 1
-          folder: ''
+          folder: 'default'
+          folderUid: 1
           type: file
+          disableDeletion: true
+          updateIntervalSeconds: 30
           options:
-            path: "/var/lib/grafana/conf/provisioning/dashboards"
+            path: /var/lib/grafana/conf/provisioning/dashboards
  ```

 #### Notifiers

-Alert Notification Channels can be provisioned by adding one or more yaml config files in the provisioning/notifiers directory.
+Alert Notification Channels can be provisioned by adding one or more `yaml|json` config files in the provisioning/notifiers directory.

-Each config file can be expressed within the `grafana_notifiers` hash containing the following top-level fields: - notifiers, a list of alert notifications that will be added or updated during start up.
-If the notification channel already exists, Grafana will update it to match the configuration file. - delete_notifiers, a list of alert notifications to be deleted before before inserting/updating those in the notifiers list.
+Each config file can be expressed within the `grafana_notifiers` hash containing the following top-level fields:
+  - notifiers, a list of alert notifications that will be added or updated during start up.
+If the notification channel already exists, Grafana will update it to match the configuration file.
+  - delete_notifiers, a list of alert notifications to be deleted before before inserting/updating those in the notifiers list.

 Provisioning looks up alert notifications by uid, and will update any existing notification with the provided uid.